boardzilla/boardzilla-docs/docs/game/flow.md

 Similar to `Do.continue` except this restarts the loop on **the same iteration** it's currently on.

-These functions can be called in any loop function or action.
+These functions can be called anywhere that is called from a loop.
 Often it is the only thing you want to call after a particular action, in which case you can pass it as the action `do`, e.g.:

 ```ts
   loop(